fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 1. Upload the recommended articles from your service provider
     * Files should be in .pdf format
     * Files are stored within your tenant and shared with Microsoft's Telephone Number Service Center.
-    * The Requester details translate to the authorized user for the telephone numbers, once they're ported to Microsoft.
+    * The Requester details are necessary so that Microsoft's Telephone Number Service Center has contact information for port request updates.

 #### Porting details